sixtyoneeighty/devika/ARCHITECTURE.md

 ## Agents

-Devika's cognitive abilities are powered by a collection of specialized sub-agents.
+Mojo's cognitive abilities are powered by a collection of specialized sub-agents.
 Each agent is implemented as a separate Python class.
 Agents communicate with the underlying LLMs through prompt templates defined in Jinja2 format.
 Key agents include:

 ### Planner
 - Generates a high-level step-by-step plan based on the user's prompt